tkhq/docs/docs/getting-started/Quickstart.md

 Once a `wallet` has been created, `accounts` can be created against that `wallet` by passing in the derivation path information for any `accounts` that you want to derive.
 In this example we will derive Ethereum accounts, using the standard BIP44 Path format.
 The final number at the end of the path string represents the index in the derivation path that you want to derive the account for.

-Note: If desired, you can also create `accounts` in the same API call where you create the `wallet` by passing in the account derivation paths as arguments to the `createWallet` call.
+Note: If desired, you can also create `accounts` in the same API call where you create the `wallet` by passing in the account derivation paths as parameters to the `createWallet` call.

 ```javascript
 await client.createWalletAccounts({